nii-yamagishilab/AntiDeepfake/README.md

 ### 2. Download checkpoints

-Our training script initializes SSL front-end with random weights and, by default, replaces them with the corresponding pretrained Fairseq checkpoints saved in your `/base_path/Log/ssl-weights/`.
+Our training script initializes SSL front-end with random weights and attempts to replace those weights with checkpoints in your `/base_path/Log/ssl-weights/`.

-If you wish to continue fine-tuning with our checkpoints, simply modify the default checkpoint path to your downloaded AntiDeepfake checkpoints.

 | Model           | Download Link                 |